Theodore Judah

 Sketch of the Sacramento Valley RR as provided by its engineer, Theodore Judah.

 Theodore Dehone Judah (March 4, 1826 – November 2, 1863) was an American civil engineer who was a central figure in the original promotion, establishment, and design of the first transcontinental railroad.
 He found investors for what became the Central Pacific Railroad (CPRR).
 As chief engineer, he performed much of the route survey work to determine the best alignment for the railroad over the Sierra Nevada, which was completed six years after his death.

 Early life and education

-Theodore Judah was born in 1826 (perhaps 1825) in Bridgeport, Connecticut, the son of Mary (Reece) and The Rev. Henry Raymond Judah, an Episcopal clergyman.
+Theodore Judah was born in 1826 (perhaps 1825) in Bridgeport, Connecticut, the son of Mary (Reece) and Henry Raymond Judah, an Episcopal clergyman.
 After his family moved to Troy, New York, Judah attended the Rensselaer Polytechnic Institute, then called the Rensselaer Institute in 1837 for a term and developed at a young age a passion for engineering and railroads.

-At age 23, Judah married Anna Pierce (1828-1895) on May 10, 1849.
+At age 23, Judah married Anna Pierce on May 10, 1849.
 Theirs was the first wedding in the then-new St James Episcopal Church of Greenfield, Massachusetts.